lucas42Paris/get_next_line/README.md

 * Créer un fichier (par exemple test.txt) et remplissez le de phrases
 * Exécuter la commande `./a.out test.txt`

-__Compétences acquises__ :

-* Utilisation des variables statiques
-* Interaction avec des descripteurs de fichiers

 🇺🇸

-The get_next_line project consists of creating a function capable of reading a line from a file descriptor.
+The get_next_line project consists of creating a function capable of reading a line from a file descriptor, and returning it.

 The code must respect the Norm imposed by 42 (see pdf).

+__Important concepts__:

+* Using static variables
+* Interaction with file descriptors

 __How to test the program__?

 * Execute command `gcc main.c get_next_line.c get_next_line_utils.c`
 * Create a file (eg test.txt) and fill it with sentences
 * Run the command `./a.out test.txt`

-__Acquired skills__:

-* Using static variables
-* Interaction with file descriptors

 ![Rating](rating.png)